facade-technologies-inc/facile/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report (customer)
+name: Bug Report
-about: As a customer, use this template to report a bug
+about: As a developer, use this template to report a bug
-title: "[BUG]"
+title: "[Bug]"
-labels: 'Priority: High, Status: Available, Type: Bug'
+labels: 'Status: Available, Type: Bug'
 assignees: Frenchman98

 ---